That We Can Play: Promotion

 The first song released from That We Can Play was "MIDI Drift", which was posted on Games' blog in April 2010.
 "Shadows in Bloom" premiered on the MP3 blog Gorilla vs. Bear and Pitchfork Media's Altered Zones website on September 29, 2010.
 On December 14, a remix of "Strawberry Skies" by electronic musician Hudson Mohawke (not included on the EP) became available for download on Fact's website; according to the magazine, it "manages to be totally malevolent while also sounding like an amazing street party, which is quite an achievement".
 A Stereogum writer called the Hudson Mohawke remix "nice", but preferred Gatekeeper's "strangulation" of the song.

 That We Can Play was also promoted with several music videos.
 A video for "Planet Party" was released on Delicious Scopitone in August 2010, which Larry Fitzmaurice of Pitchfork Media described as "a stutteringly smooth, been-around-for-a-few-minutes" production with "jet skis, killer whales, water slides, wind surfing, track racing, and tape-warped women".
 A video for "Shadows in Bloom" by WEIRDCORE was released on November 11 and, according to Fitzmaurice, "showcases a warped take on airline attendants and air travel that has to be seen to be believed."
 On December 13 a video for "Strawberry Skies", directed by Josef Kraska and described by Gorilla vs. Bear as an "'80s chat line-shower montage", premiered on the blog.

+Packaging

+The album cover features 49 flags below the title.